murthy1811/milestone-project-1/README.md

 I tested if i can navigate to all required pages to fulfill the user story on all devices using devtools.

-I tested if i can able to call and email through the website as per user story
+I tested if i can able to call and email through the website as per user story.
+Preview [here](https://github.com/murthy1811/Milestone-project-1/blob/master/assets/images/snapshots/reach-to-authorities.JPG).

-I tested if the information regarding the vaccine is visible and readable to the user on all devices
+I tested if the information regarding the vaccine is visible and readable to the user on all devices Preview [here](https://github.com/murthy1811/Milestone-project-1/blob/master/assets/images/snapshots/information-on-vaccine.JPG).

 I made sure on registration page, a simple query is asked if an user is registering for himself or someone else. and is seen in all devices.
+Preview [here](https://github.com/murthy1811/Milestone-project-1/blob/master/assets/images/snapshots/register-snap.JPG).

 I made sure the information regarding when one can get vaccinated on home page as well as on registration page, which is basically information that authorities will reach the user soon after registration.